bihealth/sodar-core-legacy/docs/source/app_projectroles_settings.rst

 Projectroles Django Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This document describes the :term:`Django settings` for the ``projectroles`` app, which also control the configuration of other apps in a SODAR Core based site.
+This document describes the :term:`Django settings<Django Settings>` for the ``projectroles`` app, which also control the configuration of other apps in a SODAR Core based site.

 These settings are usually found in ``config/settings/*.py``, with ``config/settings/base.py`` being the default configuration other files may